7.1 University Holidays

 If you are assigned a work schedule which requires you to work on a regularly-scheduled holiday, you may be granted time off on another date that is convenient for you and your department.
 If the workload in your department makes it difficult to arrange an alternate day to observe your holiday, you may be paid for the holiday at your regular pay rate in accordance with provisions of the Fair Labor Standards Act.

 If you are a full-time employee, you are eligible to observe these holidays at full pay.
 If you work less than full-time, but half-time or more, your holiday pay will be proportionate to the time worked.
 For example, if you work half-time, your holiday pay will be at a rate equivalent to four hours.
 You must be in a paid status (not on leave without pay) on your normally scheduled work day before the holiday and your normally scheduled work day after the holiday.
-If you are a non-student, regular hourly employee and regularly work 20 or more hours a week, you are eligible for pay for university holidays at a rate proportionate to the number of hours you regularly work, provided you work your scheduled day before and your scheduled day after the holiday.
+If you are a non-student, regular hourly employee and regularly work 20 or more hours a week, you are eligible for pay for university holidays at a rate proportionate to the number of hours you regularly work, provided you work your last scheduled day before and your first scheduled day after the holiday.
+(Example, if the employee has been given the Thursday off before the Friday holiday, their last scheduled day is now Wednesday.
+They would need to work that Wednesday and the next scheduled day after the holiday to be eligible.)
 Students hourly employees are paid only for hours actually worked.
 You are considered a student, and therefore not eligible for holiday pay, if you are taking six or more undergraduate credits or five or more graduate credits.

 Wednesday, March 03, 2010 11:15 AM